SherineAwad/StructureVariations/README.md

-Snakemake Workflow for Structure Variations Calling using Delly and Tiddit
+Snakemake Workflow for Structure Variations Calling and Gene Fusion
 =======================================================================================================================

 This is a Snakemake workflow for structure variations calling using delly and tiddit calling for structure variations SV (More structure variations tools will be included).

+We also use gene_fuse for callign gene fusions.

 The pipeline uses trimgalore and cutadapt to trim adapters.
 Align the reads using Bowtie2.
 Then GATK4 pipeline follows: add read groups, mark duplicates.
 We are testing to see whether base recalibration in SV is better.